x6c-co/publii-cdn/README.md

 ## How it Works

+### Pull CDN

 1. Configure your CDN domain: Enter your CDN domain name in the plugin's settings page (e.g., `abcd1234.cloudfront.net`, `cdn.example.com`, etc.).
-2. Publish your site: When you publish your site, the plugin searches for image tags in the rendered HTML.
+2. Publish your site: When you publish your site, the plugin searches for image tags in the rendered HTML and replaces them with your CDN domain name.

+### Push CDN

+1. Configure your CDN domain: Enter your CDN domain name in the plugin's settings page (e.g., `abcd1234.cloudfront.net`, `cdn.example.com`, etc.).
+2. In Publii, go to "Tools & Plugins" > "File Manager", in the `root` directory, create a `.gitignore` with the following `media/*`.
-3. Replace image URLs: The plugin replaces the `src` and `srcset` attributes of image tags with your CDN domain.
+3. Publish your site: When you publish your site, the plugin searches for image tags in the rendered HTML and replaces them with your CDN domain name.
+4. Copy your `media` folder to your CDN of choice.

 ## Benefits